Hawaii to resume Cold War-era nuclear siren tests amid North Korea threat

 The siren tests are being added to existing monthly tests of Hawaii’s steady-tone siren warnings for hurricanes, tsunamis and other natural disasters.
 Those alerts also undergo monthly tests on radio, TV and cellphone networks.

 When emergency management officials initiated the new warning campaign, “there were concerns we would scare the public,” Miyagi said in a recent presentation.
 “What we are putting out is information based on the best science that we have on what would happen if that weapon hit Honolulu or the assumed targets.”
-(Reporting by Steve Gorman in Los Angeles; Editing by Peter Cooney and Michael Perry)
+(Reporting by Steve Gorman in Los Angeles; Editing by Peter Cooney)